4 Fixes about Disk Boot Failure on Windows 10 - Qiling

 If your problem happens because the new hard drive is configured improperly, try the steps below to fix the problem.

 Step 2.
 Check the cables of the hard disk where Windows is installed.
+Ensure they are securely connected to the motherboard.

 Step 3.
 Check the jumpers of the hard disk.